gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read Elysia's Combat Style: Stage 3
 - [x] Test into Runes and Arithmancy
 - [x] Find and read Hogwarts' Hidden History: What Hermione's Favorite Book Won't Tell You
+- [x] Read up on Canada and get the story straight
+- [x] Find and read Ruling the Dance Floor
+- [x] Find and read Magician, Heal Thyself

 #### To Do